runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 The Xerox Parc creations proved to be insanely important, also because a 24-old Steve Jobs visited the PARC facilities and was inspired to create some of the most important innovations for graphic designers.

-I want to show you this video, not only because it's super fun, but because you realize what Steve Jobs did for computation:
+I want to show you this video, not only because it's super fun, but because you realize what Steve Jobs did for computation:.
+Suddenly the computer was a creative tool.
+This seems obvious now, but it wasn't back then.

 <blockquote data-slideshow="self">
 The Macintosh turned out so well because the people working on it were musicians, artists, poets and historians who also happened to be excellent computer scientists. - Steve Jobs